 Apply for an exemption

-To asses whether your property is eligible for a grant, please visit our Local Heritage Places Fund page or call Council's Heritage Support Officer on 4921 0422.
+To assess whether your property is eligible for a grant, please call Council's Heritage Support Officer on 4921 0422.

 Approval from the NSW Heritage Council is required for development in:

 Approval should be sought by completing the Integrated Development section of your Development Application.

 Alternatively, applicants may wish to obtain approval prior to development consent by applying directly to the Heritage Council.